sachin-duhan/location-sharing/README.md

-# Location steam - NATS WS
+# Location stream - NATS WS
 A Node.js backend for a location-sharing application using **Express**, **MongoDB**, **NATS** messaging, and **JWT** authentication.
 This application provides endpoints for user authentication, ride orders, and location updates.

 ## Features